maje91/colex/README.md

 ## Available Expressions
 ### `map(F func)`
-Applies a function `F: T x -> U` to all incoming elements.
+Applies a function `F: T x -> U` to all input elements.

 This example doubles all elements of `xs`.
 ```cpp